 - economic barriers (low standard of living, low income, dependence on social protection systems, long-term unemployment, poverty);

 - geographical barriers (individuals from remote, rural or underdeveloped areas);

 - barriers related to education and training systems (early school leavers and low-skilled adult learners enrolled in some of the adult programs) and

 - cultural differences (individuals with migrant or refugee status, people belonging to a national or ethnic minority, sign language users).

 The definitions of the target groups for inclusion within the Erasmus+ programme are available here.

 The program provides additional financial support to institutions that include individuals with disabilities in their project activities and thus enables their unhindered participation.

-KA131 mobility projects in higher education provide an opportunity for people with disabilities who go on mobility to be entitled to the following additional funds:
+KA1 mobility projects in higher education provide an opportunity for students with fewer opportunities who go on mobility for the following additional funds: